adamsilver/fdpb/08-a-file-upload-form.md

 ![Hidden input, styled label](.)

-Having hidden the input, and styled the label, Javascript should be used to handle the focus states: when the input is focused, put a pseudo focus outline around the label.
+Having hidden the input, and styled the label, Javascript should be used to handle focus states: when the input is focused, put a pseudo focus outline around the label.
 When the user selects a file for upload, the `onchange` event updates the label text as shown.

 ![Label text updated](.)